LEAMgroup/planning-portal/README.rst

 What the heck?
 Running "./bin/buildout" doesn't work!
 --------------------------------------------------------
 I run my builds as either develop.cfg or production.cfg so there's no guessing.

-We're all smart.
-Deal with it.
+*Originally implemented by the original author but I like the idea!*

 On my dev boxes, I do a::